reserve-protocol/protocol/contracts/plugins/assets/meta-morpho/README.md

 It is important to note that in the case of Rtokens, rewards will need to be claimed on behalf of the Backing Manager.

-## Selling claimed MORPHO: `MorphoAsset`
+## `MorphoAsset` (reference implementation -- DO NOT DEPLOY)

+> **This plugin is not production ready and is intentionally not deployable.** There are no deployment or Etherscan verification scripts for it, and it is not referenced by `scripts/deploy.ts` or `scripts/verify_etherscan.ts`.
+It is kept in-tree as a reference implementation only. **Do not register it in an RToken's `AssetRegistry`.**

-Claiming only moves MORPHO into the Backing Manager; without a registered `Asset` the protocol has no price for it and cannot sell it. `MorphoAsset` closes that gap, so claimed MORPHO can be swept with `forwardRevenue()` and auctioned like any other revenue.
-It is an `Asset`, not a Collateral -- MORPHO is never backing and is only ever sold.
+MORPHO is earned by holding MetaMorpho / Vault V2 collateral and is claimed off-chain.
+Claiming only moves it into the Backing Manager -- without a registered `Asset` the protocol has no price for it and cannot sell it. `MorphoAsset` was written to close that gap (an `Asset`, not a Collateral -- MORPHO is never backing and is only ever sold), pricing it as `{UoA/tok} = ETH/USD x TWAP(MORPHO/WETH)` over the Uniswap V3 0.30% pool `0xc8219b876753A85025156b22176c2eDEA17aAC53`, since Chainlink's MORPHO/USD feed exists only on Base.

-Rewards are paid in the new, transferable MORPHO (`0x58D97B57BB95320F9a05dC918Aef65434969c2B2`), not the legacy token still used by the Morpho AAVE V2 plugins.
+It is not deployed for two reasons.

-There is no MORPHO/USD feed on mainnet (Chainlink's is Base-only), so the price is composed as `{UoA/tok} = ETH/USD x TWAP(MORPHO/WETH)`, using a 30-minute TWAP over the Uniswap V3 0.30% pool `0xc8219b876753A85025156b22176c2eDEA17aAC53`.
-Uniswap V4 holds a comparable share of MORPHO liquidity but V4 moved its oracle into hooks and every MORPHO pool there is hookless, so V3 is the only TWAP-capable venue.
+**1. The price source is cheaply manipulable.** All mainnet MORPHO liquidity totals ~$126k, and the deepest TWAP-capable venue holds only ~$62k.
+(Uniswap V4 holds a comparable share, but V4 moved its oracle into hooks and every MORPHO pool there is hookless, so V3 is the only TWAP-capable venue at all.) `docs/collateral.md` requires that an oracle not be manipulable _cheaply_; a 30-minute TWAP over a pool that thin does not clear that bar, even though it is not manipulable within a single block.

-**Liquidity is very low.** All mainnet MORPHO venues together hold only ~$126k, of which just ~48% sits in the two TWAP-capable V3 pools; the deepest of them has ~$95-122k of WETH on the buy side.
-Realistically only ~$5-15k can be sold per auction before 1-3% price impact, so MORPHO will drip out over many auctions rather than clear at once.
-This also means the TWAP is cheap to move, which is why `maxTradeVolume` is set to $10k rather than the usual $1e6 -- per-auction exposure, not the oracle, is the binding protection.
-Revisit if liquidity deepens.

-One further deployment caveat: the pool's `observationCardinality` must be raised (permissionlessly, via `increaseObservationCardinalityNext`) to cover the TWAP window under heavy trading, or `observe()` can be griefed into reverting and the asset becomes temporarily unpriced.
+**2. `maxTradeVolume` does not bound true-value exposure -- it amplifies it.** `TradeLib.maxTradeSize()` sizes a lot as `maxTradeVolume / sellHigh`, denominated in this plugin's own reported price.
+Push the TWAP down by a factor `k` and the lot grows as `1/k`, so the true value sold grows as `1/k`, while the minimum proceeds are `maxTradeVolume * (1 - oracleError) * (1 - maxTradeSlippage) / (1 + oracleError)` -- **independent of `k`**.
+With $10k `maxTradeVolume`, 10% `oracleError` and 1% `maxTradeSlippage`, that floor is ~$8.1k whether the price is honest, halved, or down 10x; only the quantity of MORPHO handed over grows.
+The effective ceiling is the entire held balance.
+Revenue auctions are permissionless, so the same actor moves the TWAP and bids.
+No parameter value fixes this -- lowering `maxTradeVolume` scales both sides equally.

+Every other plugin is safe here because its price bottoms out in a Chainlink feed a bidder cannot move, which is the assumption `TradeLib`'s sizing relies on.
+This is a plugin violating that precondition, not a flaw in `TradeLib`.

+Shipping it would require sizing that does not depend on a manipulable price -- an oracle-independent cap on token quantity or aggregate exposure, or a price source meeting the "not cheaply manipulable" bar.
+Note that as of 2026-09 none of the eight Vault V2 vaults emit MORPHO, so nothing is currently forgone.

+If it is ever revisited, one operational prerequisite: the pool's `observationCardinality` must retain `twapWindow` seconds of observations (`twapWindow / blockTime + 1` of them) or `observe()` reverts `OLD` and the asset becomes unpriced.
+Grow it permissionlessly with headroom via `increaseObservationCardinalityNext()`, well in advance.

 ## Target tokens